-Pennsylvania’s Transportation History Comes Alive at the Boyertown Museum of Historical Vehicles
+Pennsylvania’s Transportation History Comes Alive at the Boyertown Museum of Historic Vehicles

 Discover Pennsylvania’s Transportation History at the Boyertown Museum of Historic Vehicles!
 See vehicles of all types: gasoline, electric, and horse-drawn, including carriages, wagons, and sleighs.
 You will see ‘high wheelers” and “safety bicycles,” vehicle builder’s tools, and local historic roadside architecture.